EPICURUS (c. 341-c. 270 BCE)

 It is certainly true that our minds and mental processes and states derive from the physical operations within the brain.
 But what the epiphenomenalists do not clearly understand is that mental phenomena and states are just special high-level, summary ways of looking at the physical operations going on in the brain.
 Thus mentalistic operations such as deciding, remembering, thinking, etc., are not simply “unnecessary” or “illusory” perceptions, but are themselves special ways of talking about very important aspects of the physical functioning of the brain-body system.

 Thus epiphenomenalism, in its usual form, is sort of a naive concession to dualism.
 Like ordinary dualism, it tacitly understands mind and mental phenomena as something different than, or “beyond”, the physical functioning of the brain.
 But unlike ordinary dualism, it considers these mental epiphenomena as more or less useless and unnecessary.
 It recognizes the fundamental physical basis for what is actually going on in brains/minds of human beings, but it doesn’t clearly understand what mental phenomena themselves are.
-It doesn’t really understand that mental processes and states are just the very convenient (and absolutely necessary) ways we have of monitoring in a summary fashion what is going on in our brains, and that these mental phenomena themselves really do have a physical basis.
+It doesn’t really understand that mental processes and states are just the very convenient (and absolutely necessary) ways we have of monitoring in a summary fashion what is going on in our brains, and that these mental phenomena themselves really do have a physical basis as well as further physical consequences.

 EPISTEMOLOGICAL RUPTURE or EPISTEMOLOGICAL BREAK